 Identify bottlenecks and work hard to remove them

 It helps to keep a regular tab on your recruitment process.
-Recruitment is extremely prone to get stuck due to biases, inefficient processes and lack of focus and aggression.
+Recruitment is extremely prone to getting stuck due to biases, inefficient processes, and lack of focus and aggression.
 Be aware of bottlenecks that are creeping up and proactively try to remove them.
 Keep your recruitment machine well oiled and running.

 Keep them close

 You can also help these candidates by leveraging your network and providing a doorway to other opportunities at other companies.
-The good karma goes a long way and now both the other company and the candidate owe you one and will help you in turn.
+Good karma goes a long way and now both the other company and the candidate owe you one and will help you in turn.

 Improve your recruitment process.